amarshri/amazon.clone/README.md

-# amazone.clone
+# amazon.clone
-This is my first project of amazone clone using html and css , without responsivness
+This is my first project of amazon clone using html and css , without responsivness